-Janssen Pharmaceutical registered phase 3, randomised controlled trial (NCT04505722) to demonstrate the efficacy of Ad26.COV2.S in the prevention of molecularly confirmed moderate to severe/critical COVID-19, compared to placebo, in SARS-CoV-2 adult participants.
+Janssen Pharmaceutical phase 3, randomised controlled trial (NCT04505722) is ongoing in the United States, South Africa and Latin American countries, to demonstrate the efficacy of Ad26.COV2.S in the prevention of molecularly confirmed moderate to severe/critical COVID-19, compared to placebo, in SARS-CoV-2 adult participants.
 Estimated enrollment is 60,000 participants, with study completion day in March 2023.